Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 • Radish greens

-Avoid feeding actual roots unless finely chopped or cooked.
+Avoid feeding roots unless finely chopped or cooked.
 The tops, however, are nutritious and well-loved.

 If you want to give your birds live protein, plant things that attract insects: